isaul32/ckeditor5-math-examples/jlatexmath-example/README.md

-# CKEditor 5 classic example with math plugin with JLaTeXMath typesetting engine
+# CKEditor 5 classic example with math plugin and JLaTeXMath typesetting engine

 Exmaple for using custom typesetting engine. __This example is only for demonstration purpose!__